Jury begins deliberating in Sean ‘Diddy’ Combs’ sex trafficking trial

 About 10 minutes into deliberations, the jury sent a note indicating they'd completed their first order of business: electing a foreperson.

-Combs faced his family and supporters, who are in the courtroom gallery, all who were bowing their heads in prayer — his family members holding hands with each other.
-As they finish, they all applauded.
+Combs faced his family and supporters, who were in the courtroom gallery, all who were bowing their heads in prayer — his family members holding hands with each other.
+As they finish, they all applauded, and eventually left the courtroom.

 Combs, 55, has pleaded not guilty to federal charges of racketeering conspiracy, two counts of sex trafficking — relating to two of his ex-girlfriends — and two counts of transportation to engage in prostitution for allegedly arranging to fly sex workers across state lines.